-- Enabling people to carry out their jobs and receive an education. - Supporting critical business processes. - Protecting personal and sensitive information. - Storage of sensitive files store only in secure areas; not on flash keys that can be lost and when no security/encryption is used on the device. - Beware of 'Phishing' the activity of defrauding an online account holder of information by posing as a legitimate organization.
-Because SPAM/phishing emails can take many forms and be written many different ways to get past SPAM blockers, it is always important to remember ... never give your credentials to anyone -- not via email, the Internet or the phone. - Password protection Protect your password like your Social Security Number.
-Do not leave it laying around or give it to anyone.
+Enabling people to carry out their jobs and receive an education.

+- Supporting critical business processes. - Protecting personal and sensitive information. - Storage of sensitive files store only in authorized secure areas (Microsoft OneDrive/District network file servers); not on flash keys that can be lost and when no security/encryption is used on the device. - Beware of 'Phishing' the activity of defrauding an online account holder of information by posing as a legitimate organization.
+Because SPAM/phishing emails can take many forms and be written many different ways to get past SPAM blockers, it is always important to remember ... never give your credentials to anyone -- not via email, the Internet or the phone.

 You should be aware that the Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of student education records - in Leon County and throughout the nation.
+Always protect student/staff confidential data.